Cold Gas and Star Formation in the Phoenix Cluster with JWST: Results

 where $F_i$, $N_i$, $\lambda_i$, and $A_i$ are the fluxes, column densities, wavelengths, and Einstein $A$ coefficients of each line.
 We then compare this with the observed line ratio to compute an optical depth as described in $\S$\ref{sec:dust_obs}.
 After obtaining the optical depth map, we use line fluxes from our second iteration fits, including the $S(3)$ line, to obtain estimates for the molecular gas mass.
 Note that we use the \textit{total} flux of the H$_2$ lines in both of these procedures, recombining the components from the QSO PSF and host galaxy decomposition.
 The decomposition into these two components is still important, however, since they may be extincted by different amounts (this is only relevant for the $S(3)$ line, so it is not an important distinction for the first goal).
 Note that including the rotational lines up to $S(8)$ limits us to the channel 2 FOV.

 We show the excitation diagram for the H$_2$ rotational lines, integrated over the whole FOV of channel 2, in the left panel of Figure \ref{fig:excitation}.
 The errors here have been obtained by bootstrapping the spectral fits 100 times, so they are purely statistical.
-The data are well fit by a temperature distribution with a power law index of $n = 4.8 \pm 0.1$ and a lower temperature limit of $T_\ell = 250^{+60}_{-90}$ K. We see that in general these rotational H$_2$ lines are only sensitive to warm molecular gas at temperatures $\gtrsim$ a few 100 K. However, the continuous temperature model allows us to extrapolate to lower temperatures and get an estimate of the total molecular gas mass.
-We use a lower temperature extrapolation value appropriate for ULIRGs and LIRGs of $T_{\rm ext} = 80$ K \citep{2016ApJ...830...18T}, which yields a total molecular gas mass of $M_{\rm H_2} = 2.2^{+0.4}_{-0.1} \times 10^{10}$ \msun.
+The data are well fit by a temperature distribution with a power law index of $n = 4.7 \pm 0.1$ and a lower temperature limit of $T_\ell = 44^{+143}_{-5}$ K. The large upper uncertainty on $T_\ell$ indicates that the model loses sensitivity to H$_2$ at temperatures $\lesssim$ 200 K \citep[see][]{2016ApJ...830...18T}.
+However, the continuous temperature model allows us to extrapolate to lower temperatures and get an estimate of the total molecular gas mass.
+We use a lower temperature limit appropriate for ULIRGs and LIRGs of $T_{\rm \ell}' = 80$ K \citep{2016ApJ...830...18T}, which yields a total molecular gas mass of $M_{\rm H_2} = 1.9^{+0.5}_{-0.4} \times 10^{10}$ \msun.
 This is in excellent agreement with previous measurements from \citet{2014ApJ...784...18M} and \citet{2017ApJ...836..130R}, who obtained an H$_2$ mass of $2.1 \pm 0.3 \times 10^{10}\,\msun$ using a CO-to-H$_2$ conversion factor $X_{\rm CO} = 0.4 \times 10^{20}\,{\rm cm}^{-2}\,({\rm K}\,\kms)^{-1}$, equivalent to $\alpha_{\rm CO} = 0.86\,\msun\,{\rm pc}^{-2}\,({\rm K}\,\kms)^{-1}$.
+Spaxel-by-spaxel fits of these models, with the molecular gas mass in each spaxel, are shown in the right panel of Figure \ref{fig:excitation}.
+The mass distribution generally follows the same morphology as the surface brightness.